Rill MCP Server

 Create a Rill Personal Access Token (if your project is on Rill Cloud)

-You can navigate to the AI tab in your project to retrieve both the JSON and create a Rill personal access token.
+Navigate to the AI tab in your project to retrieve both the JSON config and create a personal access token automatically:

 # Install the Rill CLI if you haven't already